hoffmann-muki/FlexQ/README.md

 - `--abits`: activation quantization bits.
 - `--group_size`: group size for weight/activation quantization.
 If unset, defaults to per-channel quantization.
 - `--symmetric`: use symmetric quantization.
 If unset, defaults to asymmetric quantization.
-- `--flex_linear_quant`: Enables high-precision activation quantization for critical sensitivity layers.
-If unset, uniformly quantizes all layers based on `--wbits` and `--abits` by default.
+-- `--flex_linear_quant`: Enables the flexq uniform W6A6 pathway.
+When set, the code runs the calibration and transforms required to apply a uniform 6-bit activation and weight quantization pipeline (with optional activation-smoothing), removing the need for selective high-precision fallbacks.
 - `--eval_ppl`: evaluating the perplexity of quantized models.
 - `--tasks`: evaluating zero-shot tasks.

-DuQuant (primary) and Activation Smoothing (overview)
+DuQuant and Activation Smoothing
 ------------------------------------------
-DuQuant is the primary algorithm used for the uniform W6A6 pathway in this repository; activation smoothing is an optional, complementary technique.
-Both features are opt-in and intended to improve robustness when aggressively quantizing large language models to 6-bit weights and activations.

-- DuQuant: a rotation/permutation-based quantization approach that can be combined with light, per-layer learning to reduce quantization error.
-When enabled, the workflow logs per-layer diagnostics (MSE, max absolute values, and NaN detection) to help identify problematic layers and to safely fall back when instability is encountered.
-- Activation smoothing: a SmoothQuant-like operation that redistributes scale between activations and weights to reduce dynamic range mismatch and improve quantizer stability.
-The smoothing strength is tunable.
+DuQuant enhances the uniform W6A6 pathway in this repository.
+It is an algorithmic calibration and transform pipeline that prepares activations and weights for uniform 6-bit representation.
+Activation-smoothing is a complementary technique that further improves robustness.
+Both features are opt-in.
+The design objective of DuQuant is to remove the need for selective high-precision activation fallbacks by reducing per-layer quantization error through algorithmic calibration and light per-layer transforms.
+Activation-smoothing is a controlled redistribution of scale between activations and weights (akin to SmoothQuant) that reduces range mismatches and improves stability for aggressive W6A6 quantization.

 Operational guidance
-• These features are opt-in.
-Start with conservative settings (learning-only fine-tuning, moderate calibration sample count) and compare against FP16 baselines before enabling more aggressive transforms (rotations/permutations).
+- These features are opt-in.
+Start with conservative calibration settings (moderate calibration sample counts and limited per-layer transforms) and compare against FP16 baselines before enabling more aggressive transforms.
-• Use the provided profiling tools to identify sensitive layers before applying rotations or global transforms; per-layer inspection reduces the risk of large regressions.
+- Use the provided profiling tools to validate calibration results and confirm that per-layer statistics indicate safe uniform quantization.
-• If instability is observed (large per-layer MSE or NaNs), revert to learning-only tuning or skip the offending layers for rotation/permutation transforms.
+- If instability is observed (e.g., large per-layer MSE or NaNs), reduce transform strength or increase calibration samples; the tooling supports safe fallback to less aggressive configurations.

 Key command-line knobs (examples)
 - Enable the DuQuant flow with the corresponding CLI flag and control learning-based tuning via `--let` and `--lwc` (plus `--epochs` and learning rates).
 Use `--nsamples` to set the number of calibration samples.
 - Enable activation smoothing with a flag such as `--enable_smoothing` and tune strength with `--smoothing_alpha`.

 These additions are intended to be used by practitioners familiar with post-training quantization workflows; consult the code comments and the `algorithm/` directory for the available CLI flags and profiling utilities.

 ### Kernel Benchmark
 Please complete the compilation of the FlexQ kernel first: